dhis2/notes/howto/setting_up_cypress_with_gherkin.md

 https://docs.cypress.io/guides/getting-started/installing-cypress.html
 * Also add the `cypress:open` npm script

+Then run `yarn cypress:open` to generate the directories and example files.

 <a name="install_cypress-cucumber-preprocessor" href=""></a>
 ### Install cypress-cucumber-preprocessor

-Follow the installation instructions:
+Follow the installation **and "Cypress Configuration"** instructions:

 https://github.com/TheBrainFamily/cypress-cucumber-preprocessor#installation

-Make sure to follow the cosmiconfig conventions by adding this to the package.json:
+Make sure to follow the cosmiconfig conventions by adding this to the **package.json**:

 ```json
 {